guaguanco127/br.utility.monobass.1.0/RNBO Patchers for External or VST/README.md

 br.utility.monobass.rnbo.vst.1.0.maxpat is a patch set up to export as a VST or AU audio plugin.

 Either program allows the user to sum all frequencies of a stereo signal below a cutoff to mono, while leaving all frequencies above the cutoff in stereo.
+Additionally, the user can select the mix setting for the bass signa, -0.0 dB, -3.0 dB or -6.0 dB.
 Currently works in any sample rate or bit depth.

 ## <a name="External"></a>What is an External for Max/MSP?